mmpfeffer/blip/blip/README.md

 7. Interpolation Scope

    Each template interpolation has available to it all variable names defined in the current scope all the way to the top-level scope.
-The value of the variable is taken from the innermost scope which set the variable.
+The value of the variable is taken from the scope which set the variable.
 If set multiple times in the same scope, the most recent setting is used.
-If a variable name is set as an argument to a nested template, it takes precedence over the calling scope, but the called scope can over- ride the value.
+If a variable name is set as an argument to a nested template, it takes precedence over the calling scope, but the called scope can also override the value.
 An illustration of this is as follows:

    Example:
         inner.tmpl: